Skip to main content

 How to Prioritise: Urgent, Important, and Cosmetic

 This is the framework that will save you the most money and stress.
-Not everything needs doing at once, and not everything needs doing in the order you'd prefer.
+Not everything needs doing at once, and it probably shouldn't happen in the order you'd prefer if you want to avoid problems further down the line.

 Tier 1Urgent